dilneiss/dilneiss/README.md

 PHP/Laravel Backend Developer
 -----------------------------

-I fell in love with website and systems development when I was 13 years old, where I learned to develop systems in php with databases.
-Altogether in my career, I can add more than 20 years of experience with website and systems development, but 10 years as a professional.
-In 2012, I joined a software factory company.
-Later this company became just a sass ecommerce platform, where I had 100% participation in the entire development process.
-We work a lot with php and mysql.
-I also acquired a lot of knowledge in bug solving, queues, unit tests, integration tests, methodologies, best practices, teamwork, leadership moments, etc. This was the company that forced me to learn the most.
-I can say that it was better than a college, because I learned much more than a college offers.
-Today I work as a backend developer in the finance squad at Conecta lá, where I develop new features and improvements in this part.
+I discovered my passion for web and systems development at the tender age of 13, diving deep into PHP and database management.
+With over 20 years of hands-on experience in this domain, I've spent a decade honing my skills as a seasoned professional.

+In 2012, I embarked on a transformative journey with a software factory that later pivoted to a SaaS e-commerce platform.
+I'm proud to have played an instrumental role, contributing to the entirety of its development lifecycle.
+Our primary tech stack revolved around PHP and MySQL.

+My tenure there equipped me with invaluable insights into bug resolution, queue management, unit testing, integration testing, modern methodologies, industry best practices, and team dynamics.
+I've also had the privilege to lead and inspire teams, fostering an environment of innovation and growth.
+Reflecting on my time there, I genuinely believe that the practical, real-world challenges and learnings I encountered surpassed traditional academic experiences.

+Currently, I'm leveraging my expertise as a backend developer with the finance squad at Conecta Lá, consistently pushing the envelope to develop innovative features and enhancements.

+Recently, I've expanded my technical repertoire by diving into Python and Node.js.
+Within a short span of three months for each language, I've rapidly assimilated their nuances and have begun integrating them into my development processes, showcasing my adaptability and thirst for continuous learning.

 * 🌍  I'm based in Brazil
 * ✉️  You can contact me at [dilnei.soethe@gmail.com](mailto:dilnei.soethe@gmail.com)